 “Many students interested in this program are principals or other employees whose job duties continue through the summer,” said MSEd Program Director Bonnie Eder.
 “Even though they may have had interest or need, they just were not able to leave home for one or two months at a time.”

-Two different tracks or concentrations are available in the MSEd Instructional Leadership program: content area and administration.
+Two different tracks or emphasis are available in the MSEd Instructional Leadership program: content area and administration.

-With the administration concentration, students are prepared for administrative positions and experience greater employability in leadership roles, such as principals and administrators.
-Students in this concentration will take all classes online through Southern.
+With the administration emphasis, students are prepared for administrative positions and experience greater employability in leadership roles, such as principals and administrators.
+Students in this emphasis will take all classes online through Southern.